LendingKatalyst/label-studio_setup/instructions.md

  Step 05 :

- Open a mozilla browser an enter the following address which takes you to the label-studio interface
+ Open the mozilla browser and enter the following address which takes you to the label-studio interface
  ```
  http://0.0.0.0:8080/projects/
  ```